Étienne de Veniard, Sieur de Bourgmont: Expedition to the Great Plains

 Bourgmont established Fort Orleans in early 1723 as the military headquarters for the Missouri River.
-From Fort Orleans, near the mouth of the Grand River, he planned to visit the Padouca on the Great Plains and open a trade route to reach the Spanish colony in New Mexico (larger than the current state).
-Bourgmont sought aid from the Kaw to facilitate his expedition.
-He sent 22 Frenchmen and Canadians by boat from Fort Orleans to the Kaw village on the Missouri near Doniphan, Kansas with supplies and gifts.
+From Fort Orleans, near the mouth of the Grand River, he planned to visit the Padouca on the southern High Plains and open a trade route to reach the Spanish territory of Santa Fe de Nuevo México.

+Bourgmont sought aid from the Kaw (Kansa) tribe to facilitate his expedition.
+The primary source of this expedition is the travel journal kept of the mission;

+the writer was likely the party's mining engineer Philippe de La Renaudière.

+Bourgmont sent 22 Frenchmen and Canadians by boat from Fort Orleans to main Kaw village on the Missouri near Doniphan, Kansas with supplies and gifts.
 Accompanied by 10 French colonists, 100 Missouri and 64 Osage, he traveled by land.
-Bourgmont's visit to the Kaw was the first official French visit, although many French traders, including he, had visited them during the previous 20 years.
+Bourgmont's visit to the Kaw was the first official French visit, although many French traders, including him, had visited them during the previous 20 years.
 Some of the Kaw had also likely journeyed to trade in Kaskaskia, a French colonial village then on the east side of the Mississippi in present-day Illinois.

 Bourgmont's party reached the Kaw village on July 8, 1724.
-It was large, with at least 1,500 persons.
+It was a large settlement, with at least 1,500 persons.
 The Kaw greeted him as an old colleague, honoring him with innumerable speeches and feasts.
 When the talk turned to trade, the Kaw were hard bargainers.
 Bourgmont wanted to buy horses from them.
 With only five horses to trade, they extracted a high price.
 This indicates that horses were still rare on the eastern border of the Plains.
-The Kaw also traded six slaves (likely American Indians of other tribes captured in battle), food, furs, and skins.
-On July 24, Bourgmont, his party of French, Missouri, and Osage, and most of the Kaw left on their expedition to visit the Padouca.
+The Kaw also traded six slaves (likely members of other tribes captured in battle), food, furs, and skins.
+As it was time for the Kaw summer buffalo hunt, they insisted on escorting the expedition enforce, carrying the expedition's baggage.
+The Kaw On July 24, Bourgmont, his party of French, Missouri, and Osage, and most of the Kaw left on their expedition to visit the Padouca.